adon-cloudcannon/landing-page-test/src/collections/lessons/bootstrap-to-a-client-editable-hugo-site/components.md

 ---
 ### What you'll learn here

-* Turn the content for components into a front matter array
+* Set the structure for your component
-* Loop over the array to output the components
+* Define your content schema and expected content for your component

 ```shell
 # Starting repo: